 In 1991, she arrived in Virginia with her family and obtained her Master of Divinity from Wesley Theological Seminary in 1999.
 That same year, she was ordained as probationary member and appointed as Associate Pastor at Culmore UMC.
 There she created and founded GRACE Ministries, a community outreach program which now serves 1,500 people a month and empowers them to become leaders in their communities.
-In 2001 she started a new Hispanic church in the Arlington District.
+In 2001 she started a new Spanish-language church in the Arlington District.

 Ileana’s effort was recognized by President George Bush who invited her to a Christmas reception at the White House on December 12th, 2001 as part of the faith based initiative.
 She also received an award from the Daughters of the Covenant at the Hyatt Regency Hotel in Reston, Virginia.

 Ileana was consecrated as Elder on June 2004.
 She was the first Latina pastor elected as a Virginia Delegate for the General Conference of the United Methodist Church.

 On January 2007, she was appointed as the new Director of Hispanic/Latino Ministries in the Virginia Conference.
 She was also the Latino Faith Communities Coordinator for the Alexandria-Arlington Districts until 2009.

 During the 2009 Annual Conference, Ileana was appointed to the Elizabeth River District where she happily served Wesley Chapel UMC in the village of Chuckatuck in Suffolk, Virginia.